 Indeed, methane emissions at the 20-year horizon are 84-87 times more harmful than CO2 emissions, whereas they are 28-36 times more harmful at the 100-year horizon; still a considerable magnitude.
 While the treatment of 1 tonne of municipal waste generates about 1 tonne of $CO_2$ emissions, direct emissions do not show the full picture.

-When considering thermal treatment, all carbon offsets have to be taken into account to show the full picture of related emissions.
+When considering thermal treatment with a Life Cycle Approach (LCA), carbon savings should also be taken into account to show the full picture of related emissions.

 WtE plants emit both fossil CO2 (for instance, from treating residual plastics) and biogenic CO2 (from residual paper or food).
-The share of biogenic carbon varies depending on location, seasonality, etc, but is generally estimated at up to 60% meaning only 40% is fossil CO2.
+The share of biogenic carbon varies depending on location, seasonality, etc., but is generally estimated at up to 60% meaning only 40% is fossil CO2.
 Biogenic CO2 is considered carbon neutral by the IPCC.

-When considering the overall net electricity and heat efficiency combined with the current $CO_2$ emission factor of the European electricity and heat grid mix, energy from waste substitutes fossil fuels and, depending on the energy grid, it is estimated to save 360kg of $CO_2$ eq per tonne of waste treated, as shown in Figure 2.
+When considering the overall net electricity and heat efficiency combined with the current $CO_2$ emission factor of the European electricity and heat grid mix, energy from waste substitutes fossil fuels and, depending on the energy grid, it is estimated to save 360kg of $CO_2$ eq per tonne of waste treated, according to CEWEP and as shown in Figure 2.